 For that reason, it’s thought to be an excellent way to get started in real estate investing and is considered one of the best short-term investment strategies around.

-In general, wholesaling real estate works like this: the wholesaler and seller enter into a contract for sale of the property.
-However, rather than closing on the property and taking possession, the wholesaler enters into an agreement to assign his or her rights under the sale contract to a third-party buyer.
-Unlike the wholesaler, this buyer actually takes possession of the property.
+In general, wholesaling real estate works like this: the wholesaler and seller enter into a contract for the sale of the property.
+However, rather than closing on the property and taking possession, the wholesaler agrees to assign his or her rights under the sale contract to a third-party buyer.
+Unlike the wholesaler, this buyer takes possession of the property.

 Many of the homes that end up wholesaled are distressed properties, such as homes that are about to go into foreclosure.
 So, instead, these homeowners contract with a wholesaler to take the problem off their hands.

 Read Also: How To Wholesale Real Estate With No Money